 Many homeschooling families are already stretching the limits of their family budgets just for ordinary living expenses.

 Forget budgeting for family travel–that often seems impossible, especially when one parent decides to stay home or opt outs of full-time employment to homeschool.

-Certainly, it helps to have a sweet travel nest egg and a portable lifestyle already in place, such as a spouse who is self-employed, teleworks, or who can commute home for the weekends to join you and the family in cool locations on the road, but that’s a dreamy situation for many families who hope to one day get on the road.
+Certainly, it helps to have a sweet travel nest egg and a portable lifestyle already in place.
+For example, a savings nest, a spouse who is self-employed, teleworks, or who can commute home for the weekends to join you and the family in cool locations on the road, or a flexible, take anywhere job.
+But that’s a dreamy situation for many families who hope to one day get on the road.

 How to Afford the Roadschool Homeschool ‘Dream’

 The stories of those who have made traveling the country, continent, or world while homeschooling their children possible share at least one thing in common: they didn’t wait to make what they wanted most happen!

 Whether married, single moms, single dads, or married ‘single’ solo parents who travel sans spouse, those who wanted the roadschool adventure/lifestyle stopped waiting around, figured out what they wanted most, started planning, and made their roadschooling travel lifestyle a reality.

 Make Your Dream Happen.
 Here’s How…

 What is your dream for your family?
 How do you envision your children’s education?
 What do you want them to remember most about their childhood?
 What kind of lifestyle do you want?
 Are you looking to escape your life, make it over, or do you simply long to follow that inner seed of wanderlust?
 Does your spouse or partner share your vision?
 Why do you want to travel or roadschool in the first place?

 Ask yourself the hard (or perhaps they aren’t so difficult) questions.